Myzel394/jsonfly.nvim/README.md

 ## Features

 * 🔍 Search for deeply nested keys - `expo.android.imageAsset.0.uri`
+* ⏎ Insert keys quickly into your buffer
 * 🎨 See values with their correct syntax highlighting (numbers, strings, booleans, null; configurable)
 * 💻 Use your LSP or the built-in JSON parser
 * 🗑 Values automatically cached for faster navigation